 While the loading process is super easy, it does take a bit of time to fully load all three magazines completely.
 Loading the Rival Nemesis or Prometheus, for example, is a much easier and quicker process as their magazines have just one big opening at the top.

 2. Priming and Firing Joy

-Not all pump-action Nerf blasters work as well as they should be, but the Nerf Rival Hades is an absolute pleasure to prime and shoot with.
+Not all pump-action Nerf blasters work as well as they should, but the Nerf Rival Hades is an absolute pleasure to prime and shoot with.

 Once primed, the priming handle is locked into position until you pull the firing trigger.
 This process of priming and firing overall, both in single and slam fire mode, feels super smooth and solid.

-The Hades also has an un-jamming button on the side which allows you to unlock the priming handle in case of a jamming issue, which almost never happens.
+The Hades also has an un-jamming button on the side, allowing you to unlock the priming handle in case of a jamming issue, which almost never happens.

 Another thing that is worth mentioning is that the muzzle at the front consists of 4 smaller barrels that rotate.
 Once you prime, the barrels rotate to help pull the next round out of the magazine.
 In other words, the rotating forms part of the feeding mechanism.